statengeneraal/laws-markdown/verdrag/protocol/to/the/1979/convention/on/long-range/transboundary/air/pollution/etc/BWBV0001635/README.md

 ### Article  13

-####Amendments and adjustments
+####Adjustments

+Wordt voorlopig toegepast per 04-05-2012

 1. Any Party may propose amendments to the present Protocol.
 Any Party to the Convention may propose an adjustment to annex II to the present Protocol to add to it its name, together with emission levels, emission ceilings and percentage emission reductions.
-2. Proposed amendments and adjustments shall be submitted in writing to the Executive Secretary of the Commission, who shall communicate them to all Parties.
-The Parties shall discuss the proposed amendments and adjustments at the next session of the Executive Body, provided that those proposals have been circulated by the Executive Secretary to the Parties at least ninety days in advance.
+2. Any Party may propose an adjustment of its emission reduction commitments already listed in annex II.
+Such a proposal must include supporting documentation, and shall be reviewed, as specified in a decision of the Executive Body.
+This review shall take place prior to the proposal being discussed by the Parties in accordance with paragraph 4.
 3. Amendments to the present Protocol, including amendments to annexes II to IX, shall be adopted by consensus of the Parties present at a session of the Executive Body, and shall enter into force for the Parties which have accepted them on the ninetieth day after the date on which two thirds of the Parties have deposited with the Depositary their instruments of acceptance thereof.
 Amendments shall enter into force for any other Party on the ninetieth day after the date on which that Party has deposited its instrument of acceptance thereof.
 4. Amendments to the annexes to the present Protocol, other than to the annexes referred to in paragraph 3, shall be adopted by consensus of the Parties present at a session of the Executive Body.
 On the expiry of ninety days from the date of its communication to all Parties by the Executive Secretary of the Commission, an amendment to any such annex shall become effective for those Parties which have not submitted to the Depositary a notification in accordance with the provisions of paragraph 5, provided that at least sixteen Parties have not submitted such a notification.
 5. Any Party that is unable to approve an amendment to an annex, other than to an annex referred to in paragraph 3, shall so notify the Depositary in writing within ninety days from the date of the communication of its adoption.
 The Depositary shall without delay notify all Parties of any such notification received.
 A Party may at any time substitute an acceptance for its previous notification and, upon deposit of an instrument of acceptance with the Depositary, the amendment to such an annex shall become effective for that Party.